JamShan/opengl-tutorials/readme.md

 ## Target OpenGL version

-These samples use OpenGL v3.x+ and do not cover the dated immediate mode OpenGL.
+These samples use OpenGL v3.x+ and do not cover immediate mode OpenGL.

 ## Hardware Requirements